mvelarde238/mv23theme/readme.txt

   * Change from returning a string to returning an array with start and end keys to allow more complex structures
   * Remove cover-all class from action
 - Implements marquee direction setting
+- Fix: add .components-wrapper class to single and archive main

 3.2.0 26-02-12
 - page_content_datastore meta implementation